CassidyMabey/face-blur-tracking/README.md

 <br>

 Well Done! you have now successfully trained a neural network.

+#### Where to find training data
+I looked everywhere for a place where i could get images of faces but here you guys go https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

 ### Using Your Own Models
 To use your own model, it is alot simpler.
 If you don't have a model you can [train your own model](#training-your-own-model) or you can a pretrained one from `./pretrained_models`.